followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/7 Chart Elements/Series/3 Methods/getPointByPos(positionIndex).md

 ===================================================================

 <!--shortDescription-->
-Gets a point from the series point collection based on the specified point position.
+Gets a series point with the specified index.
 <!--/shortDescription-->

 <!--paramName1-->positionIndex<!--/paramName1-->
 <!--paramType1-->Number<!--/paramType1-->
 <!--paramDescription1-->
-The index of the point to be found within the series point collection.
+A zero-based index.
+Series points are indexed according to their drawing order.
 <!--/paramDescription1-->

 <!--returnType-->basePointObject<!--/returnType-->
 <!--returnDescription-->
-The point that is found by the specified position index.
+A series point found by the index.
 <!--/returnDescription-->

 <!--fullDescription-->
-Points in the series point collection are arranged as they go along the argument axis from left to right.
-Note that the series are numbered from zero in the series collection.

 <!--/fullDescription-->